joergschultzelutter/pypi-publish-workflow/README.md

 # pypi-publish-workflow

-Creates a __Github Actions__ workflow for automatic publications to PyPi.
-Version data from a python file gets extracted and then used my the PyPi setup process.
-The workflow will only be triggered for the publication of new releases.
+This is a __Github Actions__ workflow for automatic publications to PyPi.
+Version data from a python file is extracted and then used by the PyPi setup process which will publish the package to PyPi Test and Prod.

+The workflow will only be triggered for the publication of new repo releases.

 ## Installation instructions